M.P. Evans Group plc

 -

-The company defines deforestation as the development of HCS and peat areas and specifies any deforestation past November 2018 will not be accepted.
+The company defines deforestation as the development of HCV and HCS areas and specifies that any deforestation/conversion past November 2018 will not be accepted.

 -

-The company defines deforestation for suppliers as the development of HCS and peat areas and specifies any deforestation by suppliers past November 2018 will not be accepted.
+The company defines deforestation for suppliers as the development of HCV and HCS areas and specifies that any deforestation/conversion past November 2018 will not be accepted in supplier operations.

 -